cwalter50/cwalter50.github.io/README.md

 - [HandsDown](https://github.com/wikipeterson/HandsDown): iOS App built with Dr. Steve Peterson.
 Random student generator.
 BUilt with Swift, Spritekit, Cloudkit, and custom Artwork.
 - [APIApp](https://github.com/cwalter50/APIApp): Taught myself to work with API's.
 Used the numbersapi.com primarily but I played around with a few others to see what else I could come up with.
 - [CwalterBuilds Website](https://github.com/cwalter50/cwalter50.github.io): Used GitPages to build this website!!!!
-- [CalculateThat](https://github.com/cwalter50/CalculateThat): First SwiftUI Project!
-Currently, is a Qaudratic Formula Calculator, eventually will add other formula calculators to the project.
 - [ChristopherWalt Repl.it](https://repl.it/@ChristopherWalt): My repl.it profile.
 Full of hundreds of projects and code samples
 - [SmartFish](https://github.com/cwalter50/SmartFish): Making a "Smart Aquarium" that can be controlled by an App.
 Firebase and Arduino.
 Currently controls lights and auto feeds.
 Goal is to check temperature, water level, and more.
 - [ArduinoConnect](https://github.com/cwalter50/ArduinoConnect): An App that connects to Arduino via Bluetooth.
 Create During MME National Summit 2018.